ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode34](images/xchaincode34.png)

-Let's return to the VSCode Explorer perspective, and click on `papercontract.js` to open it.
+2. Let's return to the VSCode Explorer perspective, and click on `papercontract.js` to open it.

 ![VSCode-xchaincode36](images/xchaincode36.png)

 If you are unfamiliar with commercial-paper, please review what the `papercontract.js` does in VSCode Lab 2 section 1 and section 3.

-Now that we have `papercontract.js` open, let's navigate to the `Debug` view in VSCode:
+3. Next, navigate to the `Debug` view in VSCode:

 ![VSCode-xchaincode35](images/xchaincode35.png)